HillaryDanan/abstraction-intelligence/README.md

 If both symbol formation and compositionality exist on spectra, where does abstraction “begin”?

 **For symbol formation:** When does a learned feature become a symbol?
 Convolutional networks learn edge detectors—are these symbols?
-Current answer: only if they show context-independent recurrence with consistent causal role (see above).
+Current answer: only if they show the formation criteria above (extracted from continuous input, clustered, stable, context-independent).
 Edge detectors may qualify; this is an empirical question.

-**For compositionality:** Learned embeddings like word2vec support limited composition—vector arithmetic produces “king - man + woman ≈ queen” (Mikolov et al., 2013).
-These are genuine novel combinations with predictable meanings.
-A candidate distinction: *generative* composition supports unboundedly many novel structures through recursive combination and role-filler independence, while *interpolative* composition operates within a pre-shaped space with fixed operations.
-But this needs rigorous operationalization—word2vec’s limitation may be the fixed operation set (only arithmetic), not the representations themselves.

-*The threshold remains genuinely unresolved.
-This is an open problem, not a solved one.*
+**For compositionality:** The composition-type framework (see above) provides more structure than a single threshold.
+The question becomes: which types of composition count as “genuine” Stage 3?

+- **Concatenative composition** (3a) may be achievable without genuine symbolic capacity—sequence models do this
+- **Role-filler binding** (3b) requires separating structure from content—this seems closer to genuine composition
+- **Recursive embedding** (3c) and **analogical mapping** (3d) require treating composed structures as primitives and abstracting structure from content entirely

+*Working proposal:* A system has genuine generative composition when it achieves at least 3c (recursive embedding)—the capacity to compose composed structures.
+This is what enables unbounded representational capacity.
+Systems limited to 3a–3b may be doing sophisticated interpolation within learned patterns rather than genuinely generative composition.

+*This is a hypothesis, not a stipulation.
+The threshold remains an empirical question.*

 -----